software-students-fall2022/web-app-exercise-team-13-1/README.md

 ## Product vision statement

-A website where you can create daily motivational promise to yourself and visualize the accomplishment to promote consistent motivation.
+A website where you can create daily motivational promises to yourself and visualize the accomplishment to promote consistent motivation.

 ## User stories